 The Röhsska Museum´s Design History

-The Röhsska Museum’s collection of design and craft takes you on a journey from early 19th-century industrialism, via modernism and the birth of the welfare state, to today’s information era, with many highlights from the Museum’s collections including familiar design classics.
+The Röhsska Museum’s Design History was a journey from early 19th-century industrialism, via modernism and the birth of the welfare state, to today’s information era, with many highlights from the Museum’s collections including familiar design classics.

-You will find many familiar and iconic design pieces here, not just designer objects, but everyday utensils that you might remember from your own childhood.
+The exhibition included iconic design pieces, not just designer objects, but everyday utensils that the visitors might remember from their own childhood.
 Mass-produced or unique.
 Objects that were considered to be good design, as well as objects that were not necessarily considered beautiful.